abrahamwoubie/summerschool/schedule.md

 ---

-#### The lectures will take place in Joensuu Science Park AU 206 and the practicals will be held in Joensuu Science Park MP 102 and MP 103.
+#### The lectures will take place in Joensuu Science Park AU 206 and the practicals will be held in MP 102 and MP 103.

 |                   | MON 12.8                                          | TUE 13.8                                                | WED 14.8                                          | THU 15.8                                          | FRI 16.8                                          |